 As donors may have specified selection criteria or preferences in the endowment agreement, care should be given to follow the agreement’s “Professorship/Chair Endowment Guidelines.”

-Professorships cannot be awarded where there is a perceived or real conflict of interest.
+Endowed positions will not be awarded where there is a conflict of interest.

-Funds used to establish professorships or endowments should be used in accordance with any donor restrictions.
+Funds used for endowed positions should be used in accordance with any donor restrictions.
 If you have questions concerning the use of funds or donor restrictions, please contact the Auburn University Office of Development.